vngcloud/terraform-provider-vngcloud/docs/resources/vks_cluster.md

 }
 ```

-### Example Usage 2 - Create a Private cluster using a private endpoint on VNGCloud with AutoScale mode enabled and the network type is CILIUM OVERLAY, az_strategy is MULTI and a maintenance window set for every Thursday at 9 AM.
+### Example Usage 2 - Create a Private cluster using a private endpoint on VNGCloud with AutoScale mode enabled and the network type is CILIUM OVERLAY, az_strategy is MULTI (**currently HCM zone only**) and a maintenance window set for every Thursday at 9 AM.

 ```hcl
 resource "vngcloud_vks_cluster" "primary" {